nikkNizz/Drawish/README.md

 To mirror the image go to the "Image->Mirror horizontally "or "Image->Mirror vertically" menu.

 #### Sizes
-From the" Image->Sizes" menu you can scale or resize the image based on manually entered values.
+From the" Sizes->Sizes" menu you can scale or resize the image based on manually entered values.
 You can also create a selection manually.

 #### Effects